 4. Learn About the Different Types of Facebook Ads

-Over the years, Facebook has modified its platform to place a greater emphasis on paid ads.
+Over the years, Facebook has modified its platform to emphasize paid ads more.

 As such, Facebook Ads are generally the most impactful way to grow your business using the platform.